Trump to make statement on Iranian missile strikes, assures nation ‘All is well’

 Khamenei said the U.S. should leave the region, adding, “Military action like this is not sufficient.
 What is important is ending the corrupting presence of America in the region,” Reuters reported.

-Fox News’ Frank Miles, Jennifer Griffin and The Associated Press contributed to this report.
+Fox News’ Lucas Tomlinson, Frank Miles, Jennifer Griffin and The Associated Press contributed to this report.